Capitalization Rules in Greek for English Speakers

 Understanding Capitalization in Greek

-Capitalizing the First Word of a Sentence
+The First Word of a Sentence

-Summary of Key Capitalization Rules in Greek
+Summary of Greek Capitalization Rules

 - Capitalize the first word of a sentence.